Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Introduction

 \subsection{New Results}

-We show that it is possible to test in linear time whether a given plane graph, with given edge lengths and angle assignment, can be folded flat; refer to Table~\ref{tbl:variations}.
+We show that it is possible to test in linear time whether a given plane graph, with given edge lengths and angle assignment, can be folded flat; refer to \autoref{tbl:variations}.
 Additionally, in polynomial time, we can count the number of combinatorially distinct flat foldings.
+Intuitively, two foldings are combinatorially equivalent when the same pairs of edges touch each other at the same positions in the folding, and combinatorially distinct otherwise. for a more careful definition of combinatorial distinctness, see \autoref{sec:defs}.

 Our algorithms are based on a new characterization of flat-foldable graphs: a flat folding exists if and only if the angles at each vertex sum to $360^\circ$ and each individual face in the given graph can be folded flat.
 Even stronger, we show that independent flat foldings of the interior of each face can always be combined into a flat folding of the whole graph.
-Figure~\ref{fig:in-vs-out} shows an example of this combination of face foldings.
+Here, again, foldings of the interior of a face are considered equivalent when the same pairs of interior sides of edges touch each other in the same way, and distinct otherwise, ignoring the contacts of exterior sides of edges of the face or between edges that are not part of the face. \autoref{fig:in-vs-out} shows an example of this combination of face foldings.

 A form of the theorem was conjectured in 2001 by Ilya Baran, Erik Demaine, and Martin Demaine, but not proved until now; it contradicts the intuitive (but false) idea that, for faces with ambiguous spiraling shapes, each face must be folded consistently with its neighboring faces.
 With this theorem in hand, our algorithms for constructing and counting folded states follow by using a greedy ``crimping'' strategy for flat-folding simple cycles~\cite{BerHay-SODA-96,ArkBenDem-CGTA-04,DemORo-GFA-07} and by using dynamic programming to count cycles within each face.

-Our characterization necessarily concerns flat folded states, not continuous folding motions from a given (nonflat) configuration.
-As shown by past work, even for trees, there exist locked states that cannot be continuously moved to a flat folded state~\cite{BieDemDem-DAM-02,BalChaDemDemIacLiuPoo-WADS-09}, and testing the existence of a continuous motion between two states is PSPACE-complete~\cite{AltKnaRot-TTGG-04}.
+Our characterization necessarily concerns flat folded states in isolation from each other.
+We do not consider the ability to reach a given state by continuous folding motions from a given (nonflat) configuration.
+As shown by past work, even for trees, there exist locked states that cannot be continuously moved to a flat folded state~\cite{BieDemDem-DAM-02,BalChaDemDemIacLiuPoo-WADS-09}, and testing the existence of a continuous motion between two states is \PSPACE-complete~\cite{AltKnaRot-TTGG-04}.